 “Women recognize their rights, proudly raise their chins, and face the struggle.
 The times of humiliation have passed, women are no longer men’s servants but their equals, their partners.”– Jovita Idar

 Jovita Idar’s Story

-Jovita Idar was born on September 7, 1885, in Laredo Texas, to parents of Mexican descent.
-During the 19th and 20th century Texas was at the nexus of U.S. historical developments such as annexation efforts, conflict between U.S.-Mexico border, and the development of Anglo American cotton plantations specifically since the state allowed slave-owning.
+Jovita Idar was born on September 7, 1885, in Laredo, Texas, to parents of Mexican descent.
+During the 19th and 20th centuries, Texas was at the nexus of U.S. historical developments such as annexation efforts, conflict between U.S. and Mexico, and the development of Anglo-American cotton plantations.
 As a Mexican American raised on the border between Mexico and the U.S., Idar continuously confronted issues of culture, identity, and discrimination.
-Her father, Nicasio Idar, was a well known community leader, who played a significant role in shaping her views and involvement in the Mexican civil rights movement from a young age.
+Her father, Nicasio Idar, was a well-known community leader, who played a significant role in shaping her views and involvement in the Mexican civil rights movement from a young age.

 Idar attended Methodist schools, and in 1903 earned her teaching certificate from Laredo Seminary.
 Idar then taught in the small town of Los Ojuelos, where she was dismayed by the lack of resources and poor classroom conditions.
 She was also concerned with the assimilationist curriculum which deprived Mexican school children of an education about their history and heritage.
 Believing that through journalism she could enact social change, Idar resigned, and returned to Laredo to work with her brothers at La Crónica, her father’s Spanish-language newspaper.